mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 Forecasting is a ubiquitous problem.
 Time series data = repeated measures over time.

+There are assumptions in modeling time series.
+The biggest one is that the time series is **stationary** (at least over the period you're modeling and forecasting).
+This means that the parameters that can summarize the time series aren't changing over time; the mean isn't increasing, the variance isn't decreasing, etc. It doesn't matter what section of the time series you look at $-$ the underlying process generating that data is the same.
+If this _isn't_ true, you'll need to transform your data before you can model it, e.g. by differencing.

 ## AR(0): Gaussian white noise
 Let's start with the simplest kind of forecasting model.
 In this model, there are no terms.
 Well, almost.
 There's just the _error_ term.